-According to EveryAGE Counts, the negative impact that ageism can have on an older person’s confidence, health, and quality of life can be profound.
+According to EveryAGE Counts, the negative impact that age discrimination can have on an older person's confidence, health, and quality of life can be profound.
 Ageism can also affect how we view and think about ourselves and ageing in general.

-Distorted attitudes towards ageing don’t just affect individuals, they can also deny communities the benefits that older people can provide, both economically and socially.
+Distorted attitudes towards ageing don't just affect individuals, they can also deny communities the benefits that older adults can provide, both economically and socially.